 Usually, feral cats tend to bond with one singular human, so if you want them to be more used to other humans, you can call friends and family in, and then you can have them work with the kittens, handle them, and from there, see what happens.

 With feral kittens, you should take time with them.
 They are feral, and they can take some time to adjust.
-The golden rule is that if they are struggling with actually getting into the process of taming and socializing you should definitely make sure that you spend more time with them.
-Giving them more time will make them feel more secure, and it’s perfect for if you’re worried about how a feral kitten may act.
+The golden rule is that if they are struggling with actually getting into the process of taming and socializing you should make sure that you spend more time with them.
+Giving them more time will make them feel more secure, and it’s perfect if you’re worried about how a feral kitten may act.

 If you’re going to adopt them out wait until they’re about eight weeks or so since then they can be adopted out by humans at this point.